benashford/rs-es/README.md

 ### Some, non-exhaustive, specific TODOs

+0. Remove delete_by_query and it's use in tests.
+This is no-longer available in ES 2.0 or higher.
 0. Upgrade the targeted version of ElasticSearch from 1.6 to 2.1, paying attention to the changelogs: https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes-2.0.html
 1. Metric aggregations can have an empty body (check: all or some of them?) when used as a sub-aggregation underneath certain other aggregations.
 2. Top-hits aggregation (will share many not-yet implemented features (e.g. highlighting): https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-metrics-top-hits-aggregation.html